 A Useful Guide To Pula, Sardinia

 Pula itself is famous for its nightlife and great hospitality, while its vicinity is filled with activities’ options to fit everyone’s needs.
 Among them, I recommend visiting Nora’s archeological site, Sant’Efisio Church, and Nora’s lagoon, home to several rare and endangered birds.
-I will talk in detail about these and many other points of interest, so buckle up and enjoy the read!

 Nora

-Nora Archeological Site
+Visit Nora Archeological Site

 Nora

-Torre del Coltellazzo
+Torre del Coltellazzo in the distance

-The main tower of the several built to prevent the pirates’ raids, it’s the watchtower with the best view of the Nora area and was turned into a complete fort some decades after it was built.
-It is also called Sant’Efisio tower to honor the Sardinian and protector saint martyr, who was apparently killed in Nora.
+It is also called Sant’Efisio tower to honor the Sardinian protector saint martyr, who was apparently killed in Nora.
 In the 19th century, when the pirates’ menace was long gone, it became a lighthouse.

 Sant'Efisio church, Nora

-Sant’Efisio church
+Pop inside Sant’Efisio church

-Museo Civico Archeologico Giovanni Patroni
+Visit the Museo Civico Archeologico Giovanni Patroni

-Capo Spartivento and Gutturu Mannu Parks
+Head to Capo Spartivento and Gutturu Mannu Parks

 Capo Spartivento is a natural area home to flamingos and other endangered birds.
 The place has been subjected to strong winds and water surges that shaped the cape’s rocks and formed the dunes its beach is famous for.
-Thanks to its position, there has been an important lighthouse on the cape, which has only been dismissed very recently: its building has now been turned into a luxury hotel.

 Gutturu Mannu natural park is mostly made of granite and is famous for its fauna, which includes many indigenous animals such as the Sardinian deer and boars, and for the hundred-years-old forest of typical Mediterranean trees.
-It covers an enormous area of 35k square kilometers and is therefore considered one of the most important natural parks of Italy.
-If you are a fan of trekking and hiking, you should definitely plan a day there.

 hikes in Sardinia

-The Old Roman Road Nora-Bithia
+Hike the Old Roman Road Nora-Bithia

-As the name suggests, this is the ancient street that once linked the two villages of Nora and Bithia and is now a pretty simple hiking trail that offers incredible views.
-It starts from Cala Bernardini and is about 5 kilometers (3.1 miles) long one weay: ideal for everyone who wants to have a relaxing walk but isn’t in the mood for a long hike.
+It starts from Cala Bernardini (around the Porto Pino area) and is about 5 kilometers (3.1 miles) long one way: ideal for everyone who wants to have a relaxing walk but isn’t in the mood for a long hike.

-The Best Beaches in Pula
+The Best Beaches In Pula

 Pula is famous for its numerous beaches and inlets.
 There really is a lot to choose from and you surely will find a place to suit your tastes.